droftware/droftware.github.io/_posts/blog/2016-08-21-how-styles.md

 ## Bathymetries

 Styling Bathymetries was quite tricky since I was allowed to use only a single visual category for styling different kinds of bathymetries.
-Initially I though that this was going to be straightforward and I only need to pass the elevation info of the bathymetry and depending on this info, I can then dynamically change the styling.
+Initially I thought that this was going to be straightforward and I only need to pass the elevation info of the bathymetry and depending on this info, I can then dynamically change the styling.
 However I eventually found that in order to do the above task, I need go down a layer of abstraction and hack a few things at the graphics level.
 The problem was that the bathymetries at level 200 and 4000 were getting mixed up.
 Ideally bathymetries at level 4000 should appear above the bathymetry at level 200 but since the z-value(which decides which feature must be rendered on top of others) is fixed for a particular GeoDataVisualCategory, rendering the bathymetries was getting messed up.
 I had to make special cases in the graphics related methods of Marble so as to circumvent this problem.